ncatlab/nlab-content/pages/4/4/9/5/15944/content.md

 ## Aims

-The aim of arithmetic cryptography is to define a good [[geometric cohomology]] theory for [[global analytic spaces]] based on analytic methods and differential calculus that would allow the definition of [[public key cryptography]] systems based on the datum of a [[global analytic space]] $X$ and of (say) a part $M$ of the associated (maybe absolute) rational motive $M(X)$.
+The aim of arithmetic cryptography is to define a good [[geometric cohomology]] theory for [[global analytic spaces]] based on analytic methods and differential calculus that would allow the definition of [public key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography) systems based on the datum of a [[global analytic space]] $X$ and of (say) a part $M$ of the associated (maybe absolute) rational motive $M(X)$.
 These kinds of methods would not be adapted to the attack of the previous ones, but may give a bigger class of public keys, that may allow the use of shorter ones.
-However, it is not yet clear that such a general approach will be conformal to the [[KISS principle]].
+However, it is not yet clear that such a general approach will be conformal to the [KISS principle](http://en.wikipedia.org/wiki/KISS_principle).

 The constraints on such a theory would be the following: